 If you don’t plan on staying in a place for too long, renting is a better option for you.
 Renting can provide flexibility especially if your lifestyle or career requires you to relocate from time to time.
 Aside from that, renting can also save you from spending money on repairs, paying for taxes, insurance, and maintenance.

 In renting, there is also no down payment required.
+To make the process easier, you can use a reliable rental website to search through different options and select one that is more appropriate for you.
 Aside from these, you will also save yourself from paying the homeowner’s association fees which can be pretty high if you decide to buy a house in an expensive subdivision.
-Owning a home is always more expensive than what we usually think.
+Owning a home is always more expensive than we usually think.